cscorley/dissertation/chapters/5_discussion/1_flt.md

 approaches, or about 20.0% of the time.
 Of these 155 queries, 139 (17.9%) have an effectiveness measure of 1 (the best possible measure) for both approaches.

+\todo{the unsuccessful queries are typical, usually filtered from benchmark}

 After excluding the 155 queries in which ranks which are the same, 87 (11.2%) of the remaining 620 queries have effectiveness measures is within 1 rank of each other.
 Likewise, 254 (32.8%) queries have a difference in effectiveness measure less than or equal to 10.
 Finally, 398 (51.4%) have the effectiveness measure is within 50 ranks of each other.
 The remaining 222 queries (28.6%) perform noticeably different ($> 50$ ranks apart).

+\todo{50 too large, better to compare by percentage?}

 ### \ftwoq